-Explore the Use of Immersive Experiences in Learning Outcomes
+Use of AR Experiences in Student Engagement and Learning Outcomes

-Teachers have added stress and need to focus their attention to a student who is constantly squirming in the seat and not paying attention in class.
-Such behaviour may be attributed to learning challenges but classroom engagement and disengagement could also be the cause; especially with young children transiting from kinder to prep school.
+In a class lesson, teachers often need to focus their attention to a student who is constantly squirming in the seat and not paying attention in class.
+Such behaviour in students may be attributed to learning challenges, however classroom engagement and disengagement could also be the cause; especially with young children transiting from kinder to prep school.

 When a child is restless in class, he/she disrupts the teaching and learning processes for other children as well.
 It becomes necessary to address the disruption in class and in most cases, a teacher aide / teaching assistant needs to independently manage the behaviour of the child to reduce the anxiety.